 \subsection{Main Theorems}

-\subsubsection{Seiberg Duality conjecture for a star-shaped quiver}
+\subsubsection{Seiberg Duality Conjecture for a star-shaped quiver}

 Consider a star-shaped quiver first as Figure \ref{fig:intr_star}.
-For a chosen phase as Equation \eqref{eqn:phaseofstar}, we can define a quiver variety and denote it by $\mc X_s$.
-Performing a quiver mutation $\mu_5$ at the center node $5$, we obtain the quiver diagram below with a potential function $\widetilde W_{s}=tr(A_3B_1A_5)+tr(A_3B_3A_6)+tr(A_4B_2A_5)+tr(A_4B_4A_6)$.
+For a chosen phase as Equation \eqref{eqn:phaseofstar}, we can define a quiver variety and denote it by $\mc X_s$, where the subscript $s$ is the initial of the word star.
+Performing a quiver mutation $\mu_5$ at the center node $5$, we obtain the quiver diagram in Figure \ref{fig:generalstarmc} with $N_{5}'=N_{6}+N_{7}-N_{5}$.
+The quiver has a potential function $\tilde W_{s}=tr(A_3B_1A_5)+tr(A_3B_3A_6)+tr(A_4B_2A_5)+tr(A_4B_4A_6)$.